Fraud: Civil fraud

-The detection of fraudulent activities on a large scale is possible with the harvesting of massive amounts of financial data paired with predictive analytics or forensic analytics, the use of electronic data to reconstruct or detect financial fraud.

-Using computer-based analytic methods in particular allows for surfacing of errors, anomalies, inefficiencies, irregularities, and biases which often refer to fraudsters gravitating to certain dollar amounts to get past internal control thresholds.
-These high-level tests include tests related to Benford's Law and possibly also those statistics known as descriptive statistics.
-High-level tests are always followed by more focused tests to look for small samples of highly irregular transactions.
-The familiar methods of correlation and time-series analysis can also be used to detect fraud and other irregularities.

 Anti-fraud provisioning

-Beyond laws that aim at prevention of fraud, there are also governmental and non-governmental organizations that aim to fight fraud.
+Beyond legislation directed at preventing or punishing fraud, some governmental and non-governmental organizations engage in anti-fraud efforts.
 Between 1911 and 1933, 47 states adopted the so-called Blue Sky Laws status.
 These laws were enacted and enforced at the state level and regulated the offering and sale of securities to protect the public from fraud.
-Though the specific provisions of these laws varied among states, they all required the registration of all securities offerings and sales, as well as of every U.S. stockbroker and brokerage firm.
-However, these Blue Sky laws were generally found to be ineffective.
-To increase public trust in the capital markets the President of the United States, Franklin D. Roosevelt, established the U.S. Securities and Exchange Commission (SEC).
+Though the specific provisions of these laws varied among states, they all required the registration of all securities offerings and sales, as well as of every U.S. stockbroker and brokerage firm; however, these Blue Sky laws were generally found to be ineffective.
+To increase public trust in the capital markets, Franklin D. Roosevelt established the U.S. Securities and Exchange Commission (SEC).
 The main reason for the creation of the SEC was to regulate the stock market and prevent corporate abuses relating to the offering and sale of securities and corporate reporting.
 The SEC was given the power to license and regulate stock exchanges, the companies whose securities traded on them, and the brokers and dealers who conducted the trading.

+Statistics

+Rate of fraud per capita for individual countries as reported by United Nations Office on Drugs and Crime is shown below for the last available year.
+Definitions of fraud and fraction of unreported fraud might differ for each country.